 In 2006, an analysis of the effectiveness of Colombia's CARs was conducted for the World Bank.
-In Blackman et al.'s analysis, they reported that many individuals both inside and outside the government felt there was a lack of effectiveness of SINA.
+In Blackman et al. 2006's analysis, they reported that many individuals both inside and outside the government felt there was a lack of effectiveness of SINA.
 For example, Colombia's efforts to eradicate the coca trade has not been effective at reducing the amount of coca being cultivated (Page 2003, p.
-2; also see Factor A).
+2; also see The present or threatened destruction, modification, or curtailment of its habitat or range).
 In addition to not adequately addressing the coca cultivation, which destroys the great green macaw's habitat, aerial fumigations of the coca crop have destroyed banana fields and polluted the environment (Page 2003, p.
-2) (see Factor A discussion, above).
+2).
 The effectiveness of these regional management groups varied; the study found that the effectiveness was correlated with the CARs' age, geographic size, and level of poverty (Blackman et al. 2006, p.
 16).
 Due to the decentralized structure, CARs were found to be ineffective at environmental management in Colombia (Blackman et al. 2006, p.
 14).

 This species' habitat occurs to some extent in areas designated as protected by SINA, including five national parks (Rodríguez-Mahecha 2002a).
 Two parks are particularly significant: Katíos National Park and Utría National Park.
 Although this species likely exists in at least these two parks (Botero-Delgadillo and Páez 2011, p.
 92), no protective measures have been actually implemented to curb human impacts on the species' habitat by the indigenous and farming residents within these protected parks (Botero-Delgadillo and Páez 2011, p.
 92).
 Cultivation of plants for cocaine production is known to occur within the boundaries of Katíos National Park.
 The cultivation of illegal crops (particularly coca) poses additional threats to the environment beyond the destruction of montane forests (Balslev 1993, p.
 3).
 Coca crop production destroys the soil quality by causing the soil to become more acidic, depletes the soil nutrients, and ultimately impedes the regrowth of secondary forests in abandoned fields (Van Schoik and Schulberg 1993, p.
-21; also see Factor A discussion, above).
+21; also see The present or threatened destruction, modification, or curtailment of its habitat or range discussion, above).
 As of 2007, Colombia was the leading coca producer (United Nations Office of Drugs and Crime (UNODC) et al. 2007, p.
 7).
 Since 2003, cocaine coca cultivation has remained stable at about 800 km2 (309 mi2) of land under cultivation (UNODC et al. 2007, p.
 8).
 This activity continues to degrade and destroy great green macaw's habitat.
 With respect to Utría National Park, little to no information is known about the status of the species in this area (Botero-Delgadillo and Páez 2011, p.
 91).
 Although it is extremely remote, human communities reside within and around the park, and continue to use the resources within the park.